baitsart/voice-commands/voice_commands/v-c LANGS/README-en.md

 You can modify the commands below to better use in the file: ~/.voice_commands/"v-c LANGS"/commands-en

 The function of this program starts running play_stop.sh script, which will start recording your voice, and if after five seconds, or run it again, start voice recognition, for now, make one of all commands available.
-Also can repeat the last command with RETRY function Orders can be just a simple context: << order >> , or double context: << order >> << cited-text >> Available commands are 95
+Also can repeat the last command with RETRY function, and apply a new action with the function: ADD_NEW_ACTION Orders can be just a simple context: << order >> , or double context: << order >> << cited-text >> Available commands are 95